-Our last step is about a little guide about how to become a successful student.
+Our last step is a little guide on how to become a successful student.
 We wanted to put it into this article but it ended being way too long.
 So we put our tips into another one. no worry, you can find it here 🙂

-We wish you the best of luck as you excel in the forthcoming post-UTME examination in your respective universities.
+We wish you the best of luck as you excel in the forthcoming post-UTME examination at your respective universities.

 If you have any comment about our writing, don’t hesitate to open up about it.
 We would gladly read your comment and interact with you.
 In case you feel like you have an interesting story about your own experience with the post-utme exam and after writing the post-utme exam, tell us.